ghost-coin/guides/ghost-rpi-coldstaking.md

 # RaspberryPi Cold Staking Setup
 Here you will find information about how you can set up a cold staking RasperryPi for the Ghost network.
-This will allow you to stake your coins continuously on your own "Staking Server" under your controll to maximize earnings from staking rewards.
+This will allow you to stake your coins continuously on your own "Staking Server" and Privacy-Network-Node under your controll to maximize earnings from staking rewards.

 ## RaspberryPi setup
 For this guide we will be using: